 - If the United States is a party to the contract, and the person who entered into the contract on behalf of the government had no authority to bind the government (See Council for Tribal Empl.
 Rights v.
 United States, 112 Fed.
 Cl.
 231 (2013))

-Quantum Meruit Recovery for Construction Damages in Colorado
+Quantum Meruit Construction Damages in Colorado

-In a recent quantum meruit construction claims recovery case involving a government construction project in Colorado, United States ex rel.
+In a recent quantum meruit construction damages recovery case involving a government construction project in Colorado, United States ex rel.
 Heggem-Lundquist Paint Co. v.
 Centerre Government Contracting Group, a subcontractor sought quantum meruit recovery against another subcontractor.

 The plaintiff was also trying to recover breach of contract.
 Even if the plaintiff cannot recover under both theories, Colorado law permits a party to advance multiple theories of recovery.
 Hemmann Mgmt.
 Servs. v.
 Mediacell, Inc., 176 P.3d 856 (Colo.
 App.
 2007).
 Litigants must also understand the difference between quantum meruit vs unjust enrichment